Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Abstract

 \section{Abstract}

-{ A machine learning-accelerated high-throughput (HTP) workflow for the discovery of magnetic materials is presented.
-As a test case, we screened quaternary and all-$d$ Heusler compounds for stable compounds with large magnetocrystalline anisotropy energy ($E_{\mathrm{aniso}}$).
-Structure optimization and evaluation of formation energy and distance to hull convex were performed using the eSEN-30M-OAM interatomic potential, while local magnetic moments, phonon stability, magnetic stability, and $E_{\mathrm{aniso}}$ were predicted by eSEM models trained on our DxMag Heusler database.
+{ We present a machine learning-accelerated high-throughput (HTP) workflow for the discovery of functional materials.
+As a test case, quaternary and all-$d$ Heusler compounds were screened for stable compounds with large magnetocrystalline anisotropy energy ($E_{\mathrm{aniso}}$).
+Structure optimization and evaluation of formation energy and energy above the convex hull were performed using the eSEN-30M-OAM interatomic potential, while local magnetic moments, phonon stability, magnetic stability, and $E_{\mathrm{aniso}}$ were predicted by eSEN models trained on our DxMag Heusler database.
 A frozen transfer learning strategy was employed to improve accuracy.
 Candidate compounds identified by the ML-HTP workflow were validated with density functional theory, confirming high predictive precision.
-We also benchmark the performance of different MLIPs, and discuss the fidelity of local magnetic moment prediction and its extension to other magnetic materials. }
+We also benchmark the performance of different uMLIPs, discuss the fidelity of local magnetic moment prediction, and demonstrate generalization to unseen elements via transfer learning from a universal interatomic potential. }